Table of Contents

 What is the difference between rapid prototyping and 3D printing?

 3D printing is a specific rapid prototyping technology that builds three-dimensional objects by adding materials layer by layer.
-3D printing has a variety of materials, including plastics, metals, ceramics, etc., which are suitable for manufacturing complex geometries and customized products.
-Compared with traditional subtractive manufacturing processes, 3D printing has the advantages of high design freedom and high material utilization.
-However, 3D printing is generally more suitable for small-batch production and prototyping, while in large-scale production, traditional rapid prototyping technology may be more cost-effective and efficient.
-Overall, rapid prototyping and 3D printing each have their own advantages in the product development process, and their combined use can better meet the diverse needs of modern manufacturing.
+It offers various materials, including plastics, metals, and ceramics, enabling the creation of complex geometries and custom products.
+Compared with traditional subtractive manufacturing processes, 3D printing provides high design freedom and better material utilization.
+While 3D printing is ideal for small-batch production and prototyping, traditional rapid prototyping tends to be more cost-effective for large-scale production.
+Both technologies have unique advantages, and their combination better meets the needs of modern manufacturing.

 Conclusion